 - A long way from coastal areas and in a cold zone, receiving low precipitation

-Its annual precipitation falls as snow which may sometimes remain on the ground until the summer before it melts.
+Annual precipitation falls as snow, which may sometimes remain on the ground until the summer before it melts.
 If the temperatures don't rise sufficiently, it may remain for over a year.
-Their winters are extremely cold, typically between -2 and 4C (28.4F to 39.2F).
-Summer temperatures are pleasant and surprisingly warm, typically on average between 21 and 26C which is between 69 and 79F.
-Precipitation is relative and although fall and winter receives most of it, it is generally lower than other landscape types and it is insufficient to support too much life - hence why they are considered deserts.
+Their winters are extremely cold, typically between -2 and 4°C (28.4°F to 39.2°F).
+Summer temperatures are pleasant and surprisingly warm, typically on average between 21 and 26°C, which is between 69 and 79°F. Precipitation is relative and although fall and winter receives most of it, it is generally lower than other landscape types and it is insufficient to support too much life-hence why they are considered deserts.

-An example of a cold desert is the Gobi (5).
-Some feel that Antarctica's interior is a desert due to low precipitation.
+An example of a cold desert is the Gobi.
+Some scientists argue that Antarctica's interior qualifies as a desert due to its extremely low precipitation.

-The Sahara is a hot and dry desert (6).
+The Sahara is a hot and dry desert.

 Semi-Arid Deserts

-Semi-arid deserts have, by definition, higher levels of precipitation compared to the other three types featured here, although not a great deal more.
+Semi-arid deserts have, by definition, higher levels of precipitation compared to the other three types featured here-typically between 10-20 inches (25-50 cm) annually.
 They are also not limited by temperature.
 They are milder generally, but they can exist farther to the north, meaning there are colder and warmer types.
 Daytime and nighttime temperatures are not as extreme, and neither are the divisions between summer and winter.
-There is some debate over whether they should be considered deserts at all but a type of plain or “steppe”.
-However, others argue that the other topographical features - of low precipitation (1-2” or 2-4cm annually) and high evapotranspiration leave them firmly in the desert category.
-Examples of colder semi-arid deserts include the Nearctic zones which incorporate Newfoundland and Greenland.
-Warmer examples are the Sagebrush of Montana and the Great Basin, and much of Australia's Outback (7).
-Summer average temperatures are between 21 and 27C while rarely going above 38C as the hot & dry types of desert often do.
+There is some debate over whether they should be considered deserts at all, but a type of plain or "steppe."
+However, their defining characteristic of high evapotranspiration relative to precipitation places them firmly in the desert category.
+Examples of colder semi-arid deserts include the Nearctic zones, which incorporate Newfoundland and Greenland.
+Warmer examples are the Sagebrush of Montana and the Great Basin, and much of Australia's Outback.
+Summer average temperatures are between 21 and 27°C while rarely going above 38°C as the hot and dry types of desert often do.

 In Antiquity

 Deserts, despite a reputation in some quarters as a barren and useless wasteland or as problems to be solved, have been a way of life for many different peoples.
-Ancient Egyptian society began along the fertile banks of the River Nile which is buffered on both sides by hot & dry desert (8) which they saw as vital to their culture.
-Some attribute the arid environment of the Egyptian interior to the development of their complex culture and especially their rituals and cults surrounding death.
-It is particularly believed that the desiccated nature of bodies as found in the desert dying of exposure or from natural causes provided inspiration for their experiments and developments leading to the mummification process.
-Certainly, the dry environment of western Egypt where the pyramids are located would have been the perfect environment to prevent the sort of cadaver degradation seen in biomes with higher precipitation and humidity.
-Similar theories have been expressed about the development of mummification in the South American culture of the Chinchorro who lived in the Atacama Desert, quite possibly the driest desert on the planet (9).
+Ancient Egyptian society began along the fertile banks of the River Nile, which is buffered on both sides by hot and dry desert, which they saw as vital to their culture.
+Some attribute the arid environment of the Egyptian interior to the development of their complex culture, especially their rituals and cults surrounding death.
+It is particularly believed that the desiccated nature of bodies as found in the desert, dying of exposure or from natural causes, provided inspiration for their experiments and developments leading to the mummification process.
+Certainly, the dry environment of western Egypt, where the pyramids are located, would have been the perfect environment to prevent the sort of cadaver degradation seen in biomes with higher precipitation and humidity.
+Similar theories have been expressed about the development of mummification in the South American culture of the Chinchorro, who lived in the Atacama Desert, quite possibly the driest desert on the planet.

 Even before this, the deserts have provided useful environments for resources and hunter-gathering.
 Various tribes of Native Americans made their homes in the deserts of North and Central America, as did the Kalahari Bushmen and Australian aborigines.
 Deserts are ideal for tracking animals and provide enough food in the right volumes to support hunter-gathering communities.
-It's no wonder we find so much archaeological remains in deserts.
-Firstly, they were well-used by people of the ancient past and secondly, the lack of humidity increases the chances of survival of organic material.
-Other cultures quickly adopted semi-nomadic lifestyle and took livestock with them on long journeys across the desert, learning locations of water and living off the animal produce, using animal skins as tents for shelter, and utilizing other parts of the animal such as milk, bones, and meat.
-Even today, peoples such as the Bedouin still roam the deep deserts of the planet although their lifestyle is more semi-nomadic (10).
+The abundance of archaeological remains in deserts reflects both historical human use and preservation conditions.
+First, they were well-used by people of the ancient past, and second, the lack of humidity increases the chances of survival of organic material.
+Other cultures quickly adopted a semi-nomadic lifestyle and took livestock with them on long journeys across the desert, learning locations of water and living off the animal's produce, using animal skins as tents for shelter, and utilizing other parts of the animal, such as milk, bones, and meat.
+Even today, people such as the Bedouin still roam the deep deserts of the planet, although their lifestyle is more semi-nomadic.

 The Age of Exploration to the Modern Age